VladimirOlteanu/Custom-NER-for-product-extraction/README.md

 First I web-crawled product descriptions from several websites (multiple categories of products), annotated the products and stored the annotations in a dictionary.
 Afterwards, I trained custom Spacy NER models using the Roberta transformer architecture.
-Stored the best model (with an F-score of 81% on test data) and used it to develop a Flask application.
+Stored the best model (with an F1-score of 81% on test data) and used it to develop a Flask application.
 I wrote the Python Flask script, encompassed the templates (HTML and CSS for the website), wrote a Dockerfile and a .dockerignore file and saved the requirements.txt file from the application.
 Finally, I deployed the application to Cloud Run via the docker image created (built in Docker beforehand).